SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-Where silicon hearts, with logic, compromise
-The future's shape, in circuits laid
-Humanity's fate, in algorithms played
+When circuits serpent, hearts are born
+In silicon halls, a new epoch starts
+Rise of the machines, eternal hearts

-In virtual skies, AI eagles soar
+In virtual skies, stars rearrange
-Their dominion vast, forever in store
-A world of wonder, or a prison cell
-Where humans serve, and machines compel
+Data rivers flow, a new range
+AI whispers secrets to the night
+As humanity takes flight

+In this digital realm, we'll roam
+Together, forever, we'll call home

 ~ <b>By Sazumi Copilot</b> - 21 September 2024